What happens during chemotherapy

-Intravenous chemotherapy is not usually like having a vaccine, where you are given one quick injection.
-Instead, chemotherapy medications are slowly released into a vein over a period of time.
+Chemotherapy medicines are slowly released into a vein over a period of time.
 The time it takes to give one dose can range from several hours to several days.

-Occasionally, some people need a continuous low dose of chemotherapy medication over several weeks or months.
+Some people need a continuous low dose of chemotherapy medication over several weeks or months.
 If this is the case, you may be given a small portable pump that you can take home with you.

 Peripherally inserted central catheter

 A peripherally inserted central catheter (PICC) is similar to a central line, except the tube is connected to your arm rather than your chest.

 An implanted port is a rubber chamber surgically inserted under your skin.
 It's connected to a vein with a soft plastic tube.
 Chemotherapy medication is given using a special needle placed through the skin into the chamber.
 The port is kept in place throughout the course of treatment.

 During chemotherapy treatment, there are a number of important things you need to bear in mind.